oceanprotocol-archive/dev-ocean/doc/sla.md

 ### 1. SLA Contract

-The service level agreement contract is meant to be a [storage contract](#storage-control-pattern) in which maintains the status of conditions for a service.
-This is used to be minimize the interaction between [control contracts](#storage-control-pattern) and decouple the business logic by splitting it into smaller logic (control contracts).
-Consequently, we can reuse the control contracts (pre-defined conditions) to define any kind of service agreements.
+The service level agreement contract is meant to be a [Storage contract](#controller-storage-pattern) in which maintains the status of conditions for a service.
+This is used to be minimize the interaction between [controller contracts](#controller-storage-pattern) and decouple the business logic by splitting it into smaller logic (controller contracts).
+Consequently, we can reuse the controller contracts (pre-defined conditions) to define any kind of service agreements.
 For more information about implementation details check out the [Keeper Contracts](#keeper-contracts) section.

-### 2. Control Contracts
+### 2. Controller Contracts

-Control contracts may define the business logic for one or more conditions.
-As a service provider (i.e marketplace), has the right to define conditions by using pre-defined control contracts such as TCR, identities, payments, incentives, token swapping, access, etc. or define their own control  contract which implements new conditions.
-The newly defined control contracts will be whitelisted according to the governance model in ocean (ie. It could be TCR based governance approach or community based governance approach).
+Controller contracts may define the business logic for one or more conditions.
+As a service provider (i.e marketplace), has the right to define conditions by using pre-defined controller contracts such as TCR, identities, payments, incentives, token swapping, access, etc. or define their own controller  contract which implements new conditions.
+The newly defined controller contracts will be whitelisted according to the governance model in ocean (ie. It could be TCR based governance approach or community based governance approach).
 Finally as a consumer you are illegible to `accept/reject` the service level agreement during the setup phase.